 All pupils, both Day and Boarding, start their day in their House.
 Boarding pupils take their breakfast in the Dining Hall, while Day pupils generally begin arriving at the College from 8.00am.

-From Monday to Friday, there are five lessons before lunch with two lessons each afternoon, before time is dedicated to sport, music, drama and other activities.
+From Monday to Friday, there are five lessons before lunch with three lessons each afternoon, before time is dedicated to sport, music, drama and other activities.

 Throughout the day

-Pupils return to their Houses for registration, for morning and lunchtime break and after lessons in preparation for CCAs.
+Pupils return to their Houses for registration, for morning and lunchtime breaks and after lessons in preparation for CCAs.

 The end of the day

 Whilst Day pupils go home each evening after checking out with their HMM in Houses at 5.30pm, Boarders have dinner before evening registration and supervised Prep time.
-However, evening events are often held, at which all pupils are welcome to enjoy a range of talks, plays, performances and concerts.
-Time before bed may be spent socialising with friends in House, playing basketball in the Sports Centre or keeping fit in the gym.
+However, evening events are often held, where pupils enjoy a range of talks, plays, performances and concerts.
+Time before bed may be spent socialising with friends in the House, playing basketball in the Sports Centre or keeping fit in the gym.

-Weekly boarders go home after lessons on a Saturday (or after their sporting commitment) to return either by 9.30pm Sunday evening or 8.00am Monday morning.
+Weekday Boarders go home after lessons on a Friday to return either by 9.30pm Sunday evening or 8.00am Monday morning.

-Even on Sundays the College remains busy with many boarders remaining on-site over the weekend.
-During this time the Houses remain fully staffed to support and care for the pupils, with frequent weekend trips and House activities arranged by staff to ensure the boarders are fully occupied.
+Even on weekends the College remains busy with many Boarders remaining on-site.
+During this time the Houses remain fully staffed to support and care for the pupils, with frequent weekend trips.
+CCAs and House activities arranged by staff to ensure the Boarders are stimulated and have fun.
 Senior Boarders may visit each other’s Houses with permission from Housemasters and Housemistresses.

 In all cases there is considerable flexibility to allow for the changing circumstances of families.